wiseman-timelord/Image-Generator-Gguf/README.md

 ### Requirements:
 - Platform - Programming towards and testing upon, Windows 10 22h2 with Python 3.12, it may work on Windows 11 and nearby versions of Python.
 T.B.A.
-- Graphics- Programming towards and testing upon, Vulkan 1.3 card with Vulkan 1.4 driver installed.
-Additionally CPU arcitecture features will be detected used when building for Vulkan including list shown below.
+- Graphics- Programming towards and testing upon, Vulkan 1.3 card with, Vulkan 1.4 compatible driver and Vulkan SDK, installed.
 - Processor - Detecting/supporting, SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX, AVX2, AVX512, F16C, FMA, architecture features.
 Testing upon Zen 2 with AOCL installed.
-CPU will always use by default 85% threads on the CPU.
 - Libraries - Required libraries is handled by the installer script, but they include both, Llama.Cpp and Stable Diffusion.

 ### Models...